Skip to Content

 Winter in Warsaw

-In our opinion, Warsaw, the capital of Poland, is one of the most underrated cities in Europe.
-It has everything you expect from a European capital: loads of history, staggering beautiful architecture, activities to last you for months, delicious food, and much much more!
+In my opinion, Warsaw, the capital of Poland, is one of the most underrated cities in Europe.
+It has everything you expect from a European capital: loads of history, staggering beautiful architecture, activities to last you for months, delicious food, and much, much more!

-Polish food is also made for winter, with warm and comforting dishes – our favorite is Pierogi, but there are many others to try!
+Polish food is also made for winter, with warm and comforting dishes – my favorite is Pierogi, but there are many others to try!

 Some of the must-visit attractions include the reconstructed Old Town (the view from the St. Anne’s Church Tower is magical!), the Lazienki Palace and Royal Park, the Wilanow Palace and Gardens, and the Warsaw Uprising Museum – but there’s much more to see and do in Warsaw!